RaniaFarrag/Axon_task/README.md

 ## About This Task

-List and categorize the phone numbers
+List and categorize the phone numbers in DB:

+I assume that a valid number is less than 10 digits without country code

-## Steps to clone this repo in your machine
+## Steps to set up this repo in your machine

 - clone this repo
-- composer update
+- composer install
 - create new DB called axon_task
 - php artisan migrate
 - php artisan db:seed